Chicken Little and the "Mark of the Beast."

 The Bible and "the mark of the beast"

-Christians need to be careful here and not become the Chicken Littles of our day, shrieking about an imminent calamity that never seems to arrive.
+Christians need to be careful here and not become like today's version of the children's story, Chicken Little, shrieking about an imminent calamity that never seems to arrive.
 False predictions of doom only serve to numb people to the Gospel.
 If we want to discuss "the mark" as it fits into prophecy about the Last Days, we should look at what the Bible says about it.
 If we do, we'll see that several pieces of the puzzle are not yet in play.

 First of all, the gospel hasn't been preached to the entire world.
 (Matt.
 28:19, Mark 16:15 Acts 1:6-8, Rev. 14:6-7)

 At this moment (while there are endless conspiracy theories about secret societies etc.) there is currently no person or worldwide governing agency in place that can force unilateral acceptance of a single economic system.
 (Revelation 13:16-17)

 There are many "beasts" mentioned in the Bible and they are not all the same.
 If we look at the beasts mentioned in apocalyptic books of the Bible, at least some of them are kingdoms or entities that have authority (rather than individual people).
 The beast that makes people get "the mark" is a person with the power of Satan, with "authority over every tribe, people, language and nation," who blasphemes God (2Thess.
 2:1-12, Rev. 13:3-6), receives worship, and also causes people to worship the dragon.
 (The dragon here is Satan—Rev. 12:9, Rev. 20:2).
 The beast is given the power wage war and to conquer—even to conquer the God's people who are on earth at the time of his reign (Rev. 13:5-8, Rev. 13:15-17).
 The only people who will NOT receive the mark are those whose names are written in "the Lamb's book of life" (Rev. 13:8)